-- 7.5.1 If there are indications that a pupil may have a learning difficulty, the pupil's parents will be advised to arrange for the pupil to be formally assessed by an educational psychologist or appropriate professional where appropriate. - 7.5.2 The parents may consult an educational psychologist retained by the School, or one of their own choice, preferably one who has a working relationship with the School.
-The cost in either case must be borne by the parents. - 7.6.
-The School will endeavour to follow any recommendations from that assessment whilst ensuring compliance with the JCQ Access Arrangements and Reasonable Adjustments 23/24 (or the latest version thereof).
+- 7.5.1 If there are indications that a pupil may have a learning difficulty, the pupil's parents will be advised to arrange for the pupil to be formally assessed by an educational psychologist or appropriate professional where appropriate. - 7.5.2 The parents may consult an educational psychologist retained by the School, or one of their own choice.
+A privately commissioned report, or an assessment from an external professional, cannot be used to award access arrangements.
+SENCos and assessors working within the centre should always carefully consider any privately-commissioned assessment to see whether the process of gathering a picture of need, demonstrating normal way of working within the centre and ultimately assessing the candidate themselves should be instigated. - 7.5.3 The School will endeavour to follow any recommendations from that assessment whilst ensuring compliance with the JCQ Access Arrangements and Reasonable Adjustments 24/25 (or the latest version thereof).
 Extra support may incur additional fees.

-7.7.
+7.6.
 Learning support

-- 7.7.1 As part of a graduated approach, pupils who are identified as struggling with aspects of their learning will be classified using a waves system and added to the PGS 'Waves of Intervention' list.
-All pupils start at Wave 1 upon initial referral. - 7.7.2 If there are indications that a pupil may have a learning difficulty but the circumstances are not such as to indicate an immediate formal assessment or a course of additional specialist teaching is required, the School may suggest that the pupil attends a small learning support group for a fixed number of sessions which will concentrate on developing skills targeted to their need.
-This is known as Wave 2 support - 7.7.3 The pupil's progress and needs will be monitored and, if necessary, the School will recommend a formal assessment if the learning support does not appear to be meeting the pupil's needs or where it is required for the purposes of applying for exam access arrangements (see 7.9 below)
+- 7.6.1 As part of a graduated approach, pupils who are identified as struggling with aspects of their learning will be classified using a waves system and assigned to a wave between Wave 1 and Wave 3.
+All pupils start at Wave 1 upon initial referral. - 7.6.2 If there are indications that a pupil may have a learning difficulty but the circumstances are not such as to indicate an immediate formal assessment or a course of additional specialist teaching is required, the School may suggest that the pupil attends a small learning support group for a fixed number of sessions which will concentrate on developing skills targeted to their need.
+This is known as Wave 2 support - 7.6.3 The pupil's progress and needs will be monitored and, if necessary, the School will recommend a formal assessment if the learning support does not appear to be meeting the pupil's needs or where it is required for the purposes of applying for exam access arrangements (see 7.8 below)

-7.8.
+7.7.
 External teaching

-7.8.1 Parents may opt for additional specialist teaching outside the School, provided that the Senior Deputy Head or Head of Junior School is satisfied with the child's safety and travel arrangements and also that the additional specialist teaching is at times which fit in with the remainder of the curriculum, timetable and community life of the School.
+7.7.1 Parents may opt for additional specialist teaching outside the School, provided that the Senior Deputy Head or Head of Junior School is satisfied with the child's safety and travel arrangements and also that the additional specialist teaching is at times which fit in with the remainder of the curriculum, timetable and community life of the School.

-7.9.
+7.8.
 Examinations